 I use two kinds of modeling tools in my form studies:

-- A tool I developed and placed into the public domain called:
+For larger, more complex, build-outs I use a modeling system I developed and placed into the public domain called:

 It uses light-weight strut material with a strong attachment mechanism so it can support large build-outs.
 The struts can compensate length to a small degree to get past certain hurdles.
 It is intuitive, easy and fast in build-out, and importantly, easy and fast in model take-down.
 The strut length I use is about 7″ so it is easy to get your hands inside and out of the model to work with.
 In sum, it makes explorations easy and fun.